carljohnsen/duplicati-blogpost/25-03-24-5728-restore-rework/restore_opt.md

 - `--restore-volume-decompressors=n_cores/2`: The number of volume decompressors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-decryptors=n_cores/2`: The number of volume decryptors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-downloaders=n_cores/2`: The number of volume downloaders to run in parallel.
 The default is half the number of cores available on the machine.
-- `--restore-channel-buffer-size=8`: The size of the channel buffer.
-The default is 8.
+- `--restore-channel-buffer-size=n_cores`: The size of the channel buffer.
+The default is the number of cores available on the machine.
 This can be increased to allow for more messages to be in flight, potentially increasing the throughput of the restore operation at the cost of increased memory usage.

 ### General